 Tryouts for the competition teams are held in April and are open to all UC Hastings students.
-Each applicant prepares a 5-10 minute oral argument from a brief utilized in a competition that year, submits a résumé and writing sample, and participates in an informational interview with the competition selection committee.
+Each applicant prepares a 5 minute oral argument from a brief utilized in a competition, submits a résumé and writing sample, and participates in an informational interview with the competition selection committee.
 The teams for the upcoming year are announced at the Moot Court Awards Ceremony held at the end of April each year.

 Competition students receive two units of academic credit for each competition as well as personalized, individual support and guidance to maximize their learning and performance in the competition subject area and in appellate written oral argument.

 For information regarding team practices, please visit www.hastingsmootcourt.com.